Skip to main content

 What is Agentic Validation?

-Agentic validation is an AI-driven capability that supports report intake within an Agentic Vulnerability Elimination (AVE) workflow.
+Agentic validation is an agentic workflow that supports triage by running consistent checks and consolidating the results into an evidence-backed recommendation for human approval.
 It analyzes incoming security reports and provides structured recommendations that help human reviewers determine how each report should be evaluated and handled.

 Agentic validation is explicitly designed as a decision-support tool.
 It does not automatically take action on reports.
 Instead, it surfaces recommendations that humans can review, accept, modify, or reject as they see fit.